 Pros

-- You can start out your endeavor as an OT/SLP/PT side hustle and it can grow on your own schedule.
+- You can start out your endeavor as a side hustle, and it can grow on your own schedule

 Cons

-- You won’t get a steady paycheck for a long time.
-You’ll go without perks many folks take for granted, such as PTO, 401(k), and health/dental benefits.
+- You won’t get a steady paycheck for a long time, and you’ll initially go without perks many folks take for granted, such as PTO, 401(k), and health/dental benefits

-When I first started this website, I barely made any money on it.
-Now, I can proudly say that I make a nice full-time salary from this site and one freelance writing client.
-I teamed up with Chanda Jothen from Pink Oatmeal, and we put together a blogging course to help you learn from our successes (and our mistakes), so you can build, grow, and monetize your own website!
+We worked with Chanda Jothen from Pink Oatmeal to put together a blogging course to help you learn from our successes (and our mistakes), so you can build, grow, and monetize your own website!

 Check out the spotlights below to learn more about therapists in entrepreneurial roles!